Someone makes the decision,

-Correcting Rhythm is a theatre production rooted in the crisis of the cognitive framework of the dramatic situation, the explosion of analysis, observation and presentation in terms of suspended causality.
-A disrupted rhythm is the precondition for a rerun of analytical obsession.
-Everything is there, everything in its totality, all proportions in all their respects, and nothing emerges out of anything.
-The rhythm of the body with the rhythm of the society with the rhythm of the planet – perceived as arrhythmia.
+Correcting Rhythm theatre production rooted in crisis of cognitive framework the dramatic situation, the explosion of analysis, observation and presentation in terms of suspended causality.
+A disrupted rhythm is precondition the rerun of analytical obsession.
+Everything is there, everything in totality, all proportions in respects, and nothing emerges out of anything.
+The rhythm of body with that rhythm of the society with these rhythm of planet – perceived as arrhythmia.
 Relative events.
 The explosion happened.
 The murder happened.
 How do we show what we encountered here?
 What can we say what was there before?
 What happened next?
 How do we show it?
 How?

 – Jean-Paul Sartre

 Forty years after Pavao Pavličić wrote his short story The Good Spirit of Zagreb we return to the topic of a man’s obsession with the rhythm of a city, the rhythm of crimes, in Goran Ferčec’s text Correcting Rhythm.

 The production sets off with an inquiry of the very building of the Croatian National Theatre and the inner organization of a space that becomes an observatory of the square below it, the city, territory and cosmos that surround it.
 The seldom-used Sound Studio transforms into a cabinet that houses a collection of wondrous apparatuses and evidence of an event the production traces.